liddiard/personal-website-gatsby/src/pages/project/nytimes-internship.md

     caption: "The headline balancer in action.
 Before: Text is unevenly distributed among multiple lines.
 After: Text is evenly distributed with each line having a similar length.
 (Image from The New York Times)"
   - type: image
     filename: 6.png
-    caption: "A balanced headline on a New York Times article.
-(Image from The New York Times)"
+    caption: Headline balancer in use on an article (Image from The New York Times)
+  - type: image
+    filename: 7.png
+    caption: Headline balancer in use on the July 9, 2020 front page
 type: software
 ---